 There are a lot of practical matters you need to know in order to get a good start and have a pleasant stay in Denmark.

 Every two years we carry out – in cooperation with the Ministry and together with the other Danish educational institutions – a survey of the study satisfaction among our students.
-The survey is called ‘Learning barometer’.
+The survey is called ‘Danmarks Studieundersøgelse’.

 Compare Higher Education programmes

-On Uddannelseszoom (in Danish only), you can compare results from the ‘Learning Barometer’ across all higher education institutions in Denmark.
+On Uddannelseszoom (info only available in Danish), you can compare results from the ‘Danmarks Studieundersøgelse’ across all higher education institutions in Denmark.
 You can, among other things, compare salary levels and see how graduates got their first job.

-Every year we carry out a teacher evaluation where our students evaluate the teaching they receive.
+Every year we carry out lecturer evaluations where our students evaluate the teaching they receive.